no-stack-dub-sack/ApexDoc2/README.md

 | -o *sort_order* | The order in which class methods, properties, and inner classes are presented.
 Either 'logical', the order they appear in the source file, or 'alpha', alphabetically.
 Defaults to 'alpha'.
 Optional.|

 ## Usage
 Copy apexdoc.jar file to your local machine, somewhere on your path.
 Each release tag in gitHub has the matching apexdoc.jar attached to it.
 Make sure that java is on your path.
-Invoke ApexDoc like this example:
+Invoke ApexDoc2 like this example:
 ```
 java -jar apexdoc.jar
     -s C:\Users\pweinberg\Workspaces\Force.com IDE\Cumulus3\src\classes
-    -t C:\Users\pweinberg\Dropbox\Cumulus\ApexDoc
+    -t C:\Users\pweinberg\Dropbox\Cumulus\ApexDoc2
     -p global;public;private;testmethod;webService
-    -h C:\Users\pweinberg\Dropbox\Cumulus\ApexDoc\homepage.htm
+    -h C:\Users\pweinberg\Dropbox\Cumulus\ApexDoc2\homepage.htm
-    -a C:\Users\pweinberg\Dropbox\Cumulus\ApexDoc\projectheader.htm
+    -a C:\Users\pweinberg\Dropbox\Cumulus\ApexDoc2\projectheader.htm
     -g http://github.com/SalesforceFoundation/Cumulus/blob/dev/src/classes/
     -d "My Docs Title"
     -o logical